Samuel Morse: Transatlantic cable

 Morse lent his support to Cyrus West Field's ambitious plan to construct the first transoceanic telegraph line.
 Morse had experimented with underwater telegraph circuits since 1842.
 He invested $10,000 in Field's Atlantic Telegraph Company, took a seat on its board of directors, and was appointed honorary "Electrician".
 In 1856, Morse traveled to London to help Charles Tilston Bright and Edward Whitehouse test a 2,000-mile-length of spooled cable.

 After the first two cable-laying attempts failed, Field reorganized the project, removing Morse from direct involvement.
 Though the cable broke three times during the third attempt, it was successfully repaired, and the first transatlantic telegraph messages were sent in 1858.
 The cable failed after just three months of use.
 Though Field had to wait out the Civil War, the cable laid in 1866 proved more durable, and the era of reliable transatlantic telegraph service had begun.

 In addition to the telegraph, Morse invented a marble-cutting machine that could carve three-dimensional sculptures in marble or stone.
 He could not patent it, however, because of an existing 1820 Thomas Blanchard design.

 Last years and death

 Samuel Morse gave large sums to charity.
 He also became interested in the relationship of science and religion and provided the funds to establish a lectureship on "the relation of the Bible to the Sciences".
 Though he was rarely awarded any royalties for the later uses and implementations of his inventions, he was able to live comfortably.

-Morsemere in Ridgefield, New Jersey takes its name from Morse, who had bought property there to build a home, but died before its completion.
+Morsemere in Ridgefield, New Jersey, takes its name from Morse, who had bought property there to build a home, but died before its completion.

-He died in New York City on April 2, 1872, and was interred at Green-Wood Cemetery in Brooklyn, New York.
+He died of pneumonia in New York City on April 2, 1872, and was interred at Green-Wood Cemetery in Brooklyn.
 By the time of his death, his estate was valued at some $500,000 ($ today).

+In his will he provided an award medal that is presented annually by New York University to one undergraduate student who shows special ability in physics.